 (acute lupus pneumonitis).
 Some people with lupus produce an antibody that

 causes their blood to clot more easily (antiphospholipid antibody).
-These people may be at risk of clots
+These people may be at risk for clots

-complication is buildup of fluid in the lungs (pulmonary edema), caused by heart or kidney problems.
+complication is the buildup of fluid in the lungs (pulmonary edema), caused by heart or kidney problems.